Metrilo/custom-integration/README.md

 * /customer/batch
 * /order/batch

-You could use them to import a bunch of resource at once.
+You could use them to import a multiple records at once.
 Just keep the size of a single request less than 5 MB.
 The order in which the import must be done is categories -> products -> customers -> orders.
 This is because the orders are dependent on the customers and the products, and the products on the categories.

 ## Frontend integration
 When a customer of yours do some actions on your website you have to tell Metrilo about it.
-Such actions could be view a page, add a product to the cart, view a product, make a search, etc. To notify Metrilo about it you have to send the required data by using few Frontend endpoints.
+Such actions could be view a page, add a product to the cart, view a product, make a search, etc. To notify Metrilo about it you have to send the required data by using a few Frontend endpoints.
 Depending on the customer action there is a different endpoint you have to call.
 For example, when a customer **views a product**, you should call **/product/view**.
 This will create a view product event in the customer's current session.

 ### Implementation
 For your convenience we have made a javascript library that will simplify calling the [Frontend endpoints](#frontend-endpoints).
 You could load it on your website and use the provided functions with it.
 [Here](frontend_integration_library.md) you could check how to use the library.